 Submission/request deadlines will be provided below under "Upcoming Public Hearings".

-Please note that any feedback, including letters, emails, or in person, become part of the public record and may be published in a Council agenda package which is posted on the Town website for public viewing.
+Please note that only one submission will be accepted per person, either written or verbal, and that any information provided, including letters, emails, or in person appearances, become part of the public record and may be published in a Council agenda package which is posted on the Town website for public viewing.